anhthi-boilerplate/react-boilerplate/README.md

 ## 🌄 Handle Images

-The below rule can tell Webpack how to treat with image files
+The below rule can let Webpack know how to treat with image files

     "rules": [
       {